Saturday, November 11, 2023

 During the war, Walker had been the chairman for both the War Savings Committee of Centre County and the Third Federal district war savings division.
 Following the end of the war, three captured artillery pieces had been allotted by the War Department to be distributed as monuments within the Third Division, of which Bellefonte was within.
 After applying for one of the guns, Walker then persistently solicited the War Department for over six months until he was finally granted one.

-The Meuse-Argonne Offensive would be the largest military operation that the American forces in Europe would participate in.
+This offensive push would be the largest military operation that the American forces in Europe would participate in.
 Fought from September 26th to November 11th 1918, the battle would produce 120,000 American causalities, of which 26,000 had been killed.
-To put this in perspective, U.S. forces suffered approximately 6,000 casualties on D-Day during the Second World War.
+To put this in perspective, U.S. forces suffered approximately 6,000 casualties on D-Day during WWII.

-Wherever the gun was seized from, it later made its way to the military proving ground in Aberdeen, Maryland.
+After its capture, the artillery gun made its way to the military proving ground in Aberdeen, Maryland.
 On October 2, 1919 it began the trip from Newark, New Jersey to Bellefonte, where it arrived on October 24.
 In the papers, the gun is often referred to as the "Boche 77."
 The word "boche" (pronounced bosh) was a French derogatory word for Germans during the war.

 The description of the gun when it arrived in town was as follows: "One of the wheels of the gun carriage still bears the camouflaged paint with which the gun was masked while in action.
 Two bullet holes are noticeable on one side of the metal guard.
 The only parts missing are the breech block and range finder."